wangziqi2013/wangziqi2013.github.io/_posts/2021-07-03-synergistic-cache-layout.markdown

 back to the main memory.
 The tag in the LLC need not be evicted as it can still track the status of the first-use block.
 Otherwise, normal write back logic is performed, which can still bypass the LLC, if the LLC is not inclusive.

+If the cache is compressed, then whether the cache is bypassed is opportunistic: If the block to be inserted is compressible, and it could fit into the slot after compression, then the block will always be inserted, since this operation will not incur any eviction, and the first-use bit will not be set.
+Otherwise, if the block is not compressible, or the insertion of a compressed block will incur an eviction, the first-use bit is set as in the uncompressed case.
+Write backs are handled in the same manner as in the uncompressed case.